aws-cloudformation/aws-cloudformation-resource-providers-resource-explorer/aws-resourceexplorer2-defaultviewassociation/docs/README.md

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### AccountId
+#### AssociatedAwsPrincipal

-The accountId of the caller account, which is used as the unique identifier for this resource.
+The AWS principal that the default view is associated with, used as the unique identifier for this resource.